This page may contain affiliate links. Read my full disclaimer

 Once I started to understand how influential my gut microbiota was, it was easier to tame it and get myself back on top again as the director of my eating habits.

 All it took was strengthening the “good guys” by staying away from food that fed the “bad guys” so the junk-food-craving bacteria didn’t run the show.
 I increased whole plant foods and added more fiber to my diet gradually.
-This created more of the good bacteria in my gut.
+A fiber-rich diet created more of the good bacteria in my gut.

 By changing my diet to a whole foods plant-based diet and getting rid of animal products, and processed foods like flour, sugar, and refined oils, I was able to alter the composition and activity of my microbiota.